green-nk/nyc-citi-bike/airflow/README.md

     }
     ```

-6. Setup environment variables and connection on Airflow.
+6. In order to setup environment variables and connection on Airflow, First, you need to enter an `airflow-webserver` container.
+    ```bash
+    # Check container id or container name
+    docker ps

+    # Enter bash terminal on that container
+    docker exec -it <container-id-or-container-name> bash
+    ```
+    (Optional) You can setup VSCode for attaching a running container, using dev containers extension.

+7. In an `airflow-webserver` container, Use Airflow commands to finish setting up services as necessary.
 Note that Airflow uses `google_cloud_default` as a default connection ID for GCP.
     ```bash
     # Add environment variables
     airflow variables import <path/to/environment-variables-file.json>